International

 London's Wembley Stadium will host the new competition between South America's champions and Europe's winners in Wednesday's “Finalissima.”

-While coming off victorious continental tournaments, the two teams currently stand on different roads of fortune.
-Italy failed to qualify for the 2022 World Cup in Qatar despite the Euro 2020 winners being ranked #6 in the world.
+While coming off victorious continental tournaments, the two teams currently stand on different roads of fortune. failed to qualify for the 2022 World Cup in Qatar despite the Euro 2020 winners being ranked #6 in the world.

 Who will be the “super champion?”